NYPD Radio Encryption: $390 Million to Hide Police Communications

 Key Facts at a Glance

-Breaking a 92-Year Tradition
+Breaking a 92-year tradition

 "By encrypting its radio communications, the NYPD is breaking with an almost century-old practice of allowing the press and the public to access information about critical developments in their communities."

-On July 17, 2014, Daily News photographer Ken Murray was monitoring police radios when he picked up cryptic transmissions from Staten Island.
-Following the scanner traffic, he arrived at the scene where NYPD officers had killed Eric Garner using a chokehold.
+On July 17, 2014, Daily News photographer Ken Murray was monitoring police radio when he picked up transmissions from Staten Island and drove to the scene.
+NYPD officers had just killed Eric Garner using a chokehold.

-The $390 Million Question
+The $390 million question

 "Bad actors have used our radios against us"